aaronc/clj-parse/README.md

 ## Usage

 Please see the [generated documentation](http://aaronc.github.com/clj-parse/) for details on usage.
 Also see the source and tests for other interesting examples.
-The code for the entire library is incredibly small (> 300 lines including tests).
 A macro `dbg-parser` is available for debugging parsers and all matcher functions take an optional string as their first parameter which shows up in debugging output.